-Citrus is in season and plentiful in the stores.
-That makes it an economical and nutritious choice to incorporate into our menu.
-King-Man and I eat all kinds of citrus this time of year: oranges, tangerines, clementines.
+When citrus is in season and plentiful in the stores, it's an economical and nutritious choice to incorporate into our menu.
+King-Man and I eat all kinds of citrus like oranges, tangerines, and clementines.
 But, our favorite is grapefruit.
-We got hooked on them a few years ago when we visited Grammy (my mom) in Arizona.
-Grammy had freshly picked grapefruit from her neighbors trees that she peeled, sectioned, and kept chilled in her fridge--always ready for us to eat.
+We got hooked on it a few years ago when we visited Grammy (my mom) in Arizona.
+Grammy had freshly picked grapefruit from her neighbor's trees that she peeled, sectioned, and kept chilled in her fridge--always ready for us to eat.
 It's hard to think of a more refreshing, nutritious snack.
-Since then, when grapefruit are in season, I buy big bags at the store and peel and section them like Grammy.
-Chilled grapefruit is our favorite dessert this time of year.
+Since then, when grapefruit is in season, I buy big bags at the store and peel and section them like Grammy.
+Chilled grapefruit is our favorite dessert, especially during cold, wintery months.

 I also love citrus in salads.
 Check out my post about a Snow Pea, Grapefruit & Orange Salad.
 So good.

 We used to always eat grapefruit the traditional way--cutting one in half, carving around each section with a special knife, and then scooping each section out and eating it with a spoon.
-It's so much easier to eat a grapefruit that has been peeled and sectioned.
+That works fine, but it's so much easier to eat a grapefruit that has been pre-peeled and -sectioned.
 Plus, these grapefruit (or orange) sections can easily be put into salads to add a refreshing, nutritious twist.

 The bitter truth